sunnyark/civitai-shortcut/README.md

 * CivitaiShortCutBackupUrl.json : JSON file for backing up the URL during shortcut registration.

 # Change Log
+v 1.6.7
+* Changed the names of each menu to correspond to their functions.

 v 1.6.6
 * In Prompt Recipe, the option 'Delete from references when selecting a thumbnail' has been deselected, and when clicking on a model within the references, it now displays brief information on the top instead of navigating to the model information.
 * An added feature in Prompt Recipe allows the input of directives in the prompt based on the type of the selected reference model.